IdecEddy/idec-chan/README.md

 # idec-chan
-I work in progress image board made in PhP
+A work in progress image board made with PhP